TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/CommonProperties/Index.rst

          **Note:**

-         .parentObj property is **hardcoded** to be a reference to the calling typo3/sysext/frontend/Classes/ContentObject/Menu/ (tslib\_menu) object.
+         .parentObj property is **hardcoded** to be a reference to the calling typo3/sysext/frontend/Classes/ContentObject/Menu/ object.
+Here you'll
-         Here you'll find e.g. ->id to be the uid of the menu item generating a submenu and such.
+         find e.g. ->id to be the uid of the menu item generating a submenu and such.

          **Presetting element state**

          You can override element states like SPC, IFSUB, ACT, CUR or USR by setting the key ITEM\_STATE in the page records.
-See cObject HMENU/special=userdefined for more information.

 .. container:: table-row